camelot-dev/camelot/README.md

 - **Configurability**: Camelot gives you control over the table extraction process with [tweakable settings](https://camelot-py.readthedocs.io/en/master/user/advanced.html).
 - **Metrics**: You can discard bad tables based on metrics like accuracy and whitespace, without having to manually look at each table.
 - **Output**: Each table is extracted into a **pandas DataFrame**, which seamlessly integrates into [ETL and data analysis workflows](https://gist.github.com/vinayak-mehta/e5949f7c2410a0e12f25d3682dc9e873).
-You can also export tables to multiple formats, which include CSV, JSON, Excel, HTML and Sqlite.
+You can also export tables to multiple formats, which include CSV, JSON, Excel, HTML, Markdown, and Sqlite.

 See [comparison with similar libraries and tools](https://github.com/camelot-dev/camelot/wiki/Comparison-with-other-PDF-Table-Extraction-libraries-and-tools).